Australian Army Cadets: Uniform

 The Australian Army Cadet uniform is AMCU (Australian MultiCam Uniform).
 Most units use this uniform, however the older DPCU (Disruptive Pattern Camouflage Uniform) is still used in units where AMCU is yet to be issued, or for non-standard duties such as field exercises or ceremonial events.
 AMCU is increasingly replacing DPCU, and is now used for ceremonial and field activities by some units.

 All members of the AAC used to wear "Auscam" DPCU uniforms for all cadet related activities.
 However, since 2023, the AAC have almost completely replaced this with the newer AMCU model.
 Some units however do not have complete AMCU gear, usually DPCU rank slides or equipment, particularly webbing.
 In order to distinguish cadets from Australian soldiers, cadets wear a blue oval patch in a similar shape to the ADF service badges but with the Corps' "sword and torch emblem" on it.
 Additionally AAC rank slides always have a blue and yellow "Army Cadet" (for cadets) or "AAC" (for instructors) banner added to them underneath the rank insignia in place of the black "Australia" lettering of Australian Army rank slides.
 Cadets' slouch hats generally have a metal "sword and torch" Corps Badge at the front and a blue and yellow patch on the right side, although some units issue their own badges, notably something the Australian Army does not do, exclusively using Corps Badges.

 Previously cadets could also wear ceremonial uniform identical to that of the Australian Army.
-This is still maintained by a selection of private school units, however it has been phased out by most units.
+This is still maintained by a selection of private school units, however its use for non School Based Units (SBUs) is reserved for events of significant importance such as the Tri-Service King's Birthday Parade, in which a small store of 40 uniforms are held and loaned to NSW AAC Bde.

-Cadets of more senior ranks may wear additional accoutrements that help to distinguish their rank, such as a red sash for Cadet Sergeants and Cadet Warrant Officer Class Two, and Sam Browne belts for Cadet Warrant Officer Class One and Cadet Under Officers.
+Cadets of more senior ranks may wear additional accoutrements that help to distinguish their rank, such as a red sash for Cadet Sergeants and Cadet Warrant Officer Class Two, and Sam Browne belts for Cadet Warrant Officer Class One, Cadet Warrant Officer and Cadet Under Officers.
 However, these items are only worn for ceremonial events.